-At any social gathering involving alcohol, whether at someone’s home or at a bar, the designated driver is the person who volunteers to abstain from alcohol for the night so they can provide a safe way home for friends and family who do drink.
+At any social gathering involving alcohol, the person who commits to being the designated driver is responsible for abstaining from alcohol for the night.
+It is their duty as designated driver to provide a safe way home for friends and family who choose to drink.
 Having a designated driver is intended to reduce drunk driving incidents, and the number of injuries and deaths resulting from drunk driving.

 Sadly, some designated drivers have different interpretations of their duties.